fin-T/4.-Professional-backend/README.md

 The application will be available with using swagger at: https://localhost/api

 ## Running the app and db on the servers (ubuntu) with docker compose
-#### Instance, where the app will be placed with teamcity must have 4 or more GiB Memory and ssd 30 or more Gb.
+#### Instances must have 4 or more GiB Memory and ssd 30 or more Gb.
-#### For instance with the database will be enough 2 or more GiB Memory and ssd 30 or more Gb.

 ### Configuring and running a database server: